 Students experience a range of practical skills and related theory across a range of experiences.
 These include the use of hand and power tools, construction machinery, measuring and levelling equipment, work planning, communication skills, environmentally sound work practices and safe work habits.
 Students will engage in a range of common tasks found in the construction industry, this may include; site set out, excavation, levelling, formwork, concreting, paving, bricklaying, framing, gyprocking, plastering, painting and tiling.
 Work Placement forms a significant part of the learning associated with the course.
 After achieving this qualification, students may undertake a trade or a traineeship in an area that interests them.
-This qualification is delivered by a College Trainer/Assessor under the control of the external Registered Training Organisation, Bluedog Training.

 Sound comprehension and numeracy skills as well as verbal and written skills are required to address the requirements of assessment as well as a genuine interest in the industry.
-Commitment to learning in a Year 9 or 10 wood work or metal work course is advantageous.
+Commitment to learning in a Year 9 or 10 Design and Technologies - Manufacturing course is advantageous.

-YEAR 11 Topics Students develop basic skills to use throughout the course.
-Students will construct a basic construction project to be used later in the course.
-Students will learn gain knowledge on trades available in the construction industry through a range of practical tasks the students are involved in.
-CPCCWHS1001A Prepare to work safely in the construction industry CPCCOHS2001A Apply OHS requirements, policies and procedures in the construction industry Commotomoios CPCCCM1012A Work effectively and sustainably in the construction industry Competencies Scheduled for CPCCCM2004A Handle construction materials Completion CPCCCM1014A Conduct workplace communication Completion CPCCCM2005B Use construction tools and equipment CPCCCM1013A Plan and organise work CPCCCM1011A Undertake basic estimation and costing
+YEAR 11 AND 12 To achieve this qualification a student must demonstrate competency in 11 units of competency as follows: CPCCWHS1001 Prepare to work safely in the construction industry CPCCWHS2001 Apply WHS requirements, policies and procedures in the construction industry Camanatanaiaa CPCCCM1012 Work effectively and sustainably in the construction industry Competencies Scheduled for CPCCCM2004 Handle construction materials Completion CPCCOM1014 Conduct workplace communication Completion CPCCCM2005 Use construction tools and equipment CPCCCM1013 Plan and organise work CPCCCM1011 Undertake basic estimation and costing CPCCOM2001 Read and interpret plans and specifications CPCCVE1011 Undertake a basic construction project CPCCOM1015 Carry out measurements and calculations